Scheduled MonumentsEnglandCastle Tump motte and bailey castle

 What is Castle Tump motte and bailey castle?

-Castle Tump is a motte and bailey castle situated in Gloucestershire, England.
+Castle Tump is a motte and bailey castle located in Gloucestershire, England, dating to the Norman period following the conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016762.

 Who is responsible for protecting Castle Tump motte and bailey castle?